diegodoumecq/joymap/README.md

 * Add support for hapticActuators (seems to work on some VR gamepads apparently, need to get my hands on some)
 * Add an event example or change some of the existing query ones to use events
+* Refactor/replace the canvas example with something more visually interesting
 * Add a 3d example using [threejs](https://github.com/mrdoob/three.js/) or [whitestorm](https://github.com/WhitestormJS/whitestorm.js) or whatever else is in fashion
   * It should have a gamepad config menu for showcasing a more conventional button rebinding UI
   * It should also store in the sessionStorage the module config and on refresh restore it